-On the other hand, joint training from multiple OD datasets with different labels face two key technical challenges: \textbf{(1) Taxonomy conflict:} each OD dataset is annotated with its labels and a classic detector formulate the type classification problem as a fixed Softmax layer~\cite{ren2015faster}.
-Such design forbids the possibility of learning from different label sets or dynamically adapt to new tasks. \textbf{(2) Fore/background inconsistency:} since the label set is different, then an object proposal may be considered as foreground in dataset A, while it is considered as background in dataset B. For example, type ''cat'' is in dataset A, but not in dataset B. Our study shows that this issue greatly hurts the multi-dataset performance of classic detectors since the RPN head is confused by the conflicting ground truth labels.
+On the other hand, joint training from multiple OD datasets with different labels faces two key technical challenges: \textbf{(1) taxonomy conflict:} each OD dataset is annotated with its pre-defined labels and a classic detector uses a fixed Softmax layer to classify object types~\citep{ren2015faster}.
+Such design forbids the possibility of learning from different label sets or dynamically adapting to new classes. \textbf{(2) fore/background inconsistency:} since the label set is different, then an object proposal may be considered as foreground in dataset A, while it is considered as background in dataset B. For example, an object ''cat'' is annotated in dataset A, but not in dataset B. Our study shows that this greatly hurts the multi-dataset performance of classic detectors since the RPN head is confused by the conflicting ground truth.

-To address the above challenges, we propose a novel VLP-based object detection framework: OmDet (Omni-dataset Detection).
-We first formulate \textit{language-aware object detection} which is a generalized version of OD task, i.e. given an image and a task (a set of object names), detecting the object instances that appeared in the task.
-Second a novel deep vision-language fusion network is introduced to enable both \textit{localization} and \textit{classification} to be language-aware, i.e. the detector can dynamically modify its object localization and classification behavior based on the current tasks that is conditioned on.
-Lastly, a new multi-dataset training algorithm is developed to enable OmDet to learn from arbitrary number of OD datasets regardless of their label set, and we scale the pre-training to a large number of datasets with total vocabulary size large than 4 million unique text labels.
+To address the above challenges, this work proposes a novel vision-language model, OmDet, for open vocabulary object detection and phrase grounding.
+The main architecture novelty of OmDet is its latent query-centric fusion module that combines information from visual and text features and the proposed training mechanism that can easily accumulate knowledge from OD/grounding datasets from various domains.
+Two versions of OmDet is pre-trained, including OmDet V1 which is purely pre-trained on a large number of OD datasets (more than 100 domains), and OmDet V2 which is additionally pre-trained on visual grounding data~\citep{kamath2021mdetr}.